theninthsky/client-side-rendering/README.md

 <br>
 https://www.youtube.com/watch?v=Ey0N1Ry0BPM

-However, since Googlebot tries to save on computing power, there might be cases where it would abandon the page before it completes loading.
+However, since Googlebot tries to save on computing power, there might be cases where it would crawl the page before it finishes loading.
 <br>
-So we better not rely on its ability to crawl JS apps and just serve it prerendered versions of our pages.
+So we better not rely on its ability to crawl JS apps and just serve it prerendered pages.

 ### Prerendering

 Other search engines such as Bing cannot render JS (despite claiming they can).
-So in order to have them index our app correctly, we will serve them a **prerendered** version of our pages.
+So in order to have them index our app correctly, we will serve them **prerendered** versions of our pages.
 <br>
 Prerendering is the act of crawling web apps in production (using headless Chromium) and generating a complete HTML file (with data) for each page.

-We have two options for generating prerendered pages:
+We have two options for prerendering our app:

 1. We can use a dedicated service such as _[prerender.io](https://prerender.io)_ and _[seo4ajax](https://www.seo4ajax.com/)_.